Top Travel Essentials for Visiting the UK in 2025: What to Pack & Plan

 Boutique Inns | Couples, scenic towns | £120–£300 |

-Book early if travelling during summer or holidays.
+Tip: Book early for summer or holiday travel.

-The UK is clean and safe, but it’s wise to carry a small health kit.
-In 2025, some places still request masks in hospitals and clinics.
+The UK is clean and safe, but packing a small health kit is smart.

 -